s7manth/tp/docs/UserGuide.md

 * Deletes the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​and should be any one of the indexes displayed!
+* The index **must be a positive integer** 1, 2, 3, …​ and should be any one of the indexes displayed!
 Negative examples include:
     * `delete 0` produces an error, as 0 is not a positive integer
     * `delete 300` for a student list with less than 300 students, will produce an error as there is no 300<sup>th</sup> student